OpenTechSchool-Brussels/AI-for-robots-and-swarms/follow-the-line.markdown

 You might actually have different result depending on the speed you put on your robot.
 Since your robot has an inertia, and that we didn't make him turn to himself, you might encounter weird behavior.
 You might want to fine tune a few of the parameters to get the behavior you want!

 ## d) Playing: Everybody race now!
 And when I say *everybody* I mean *your lone robot* (Pss, don't worry, problem solved at next section!).
 You have know all the basic tools at hand to play this racing game.
-This part here is not about following the course but about experimentating.
+This part here is not about following the course but about experimenting.
 Try to play with the bricks you know, try new ones, and make your racer the faster!
 If you want new tracks, you can always draw one over the background picture with your favorite image editor.
-Share trackes, race other IA, and compare your time!
+Share tracks, race other IA, and compare your time!